 |Further details indoors|

 Spacious house, just updated, all new equipment, furniture, new bathroom and cloakroom.
 Newly painted.
-Third bedroom has single bed with trundle bed underneath
+Third bedroom has single bed with trundle bed underneath.
+Main bedroom has a TV

 The area between Southampton and Swanage is quite a special area and contains some of the best countryside and coastlines in the UK.
 All these Places to Visit are within reasonable travelling distance from Lymington.